-The Richmond Tigers were one of the more dominant sides in footy for large periods of last century, winning five Premierships between 1967 and 1980.
+The Richmond Tigers have been one of the more dominant sides in footy for large periods since the game began, winning five Premierships between 1967 and 1980.
 This success was, however, followed by a lengthy drought before they reclaimed their status and added a thrilling Premiership in 2017.
-Last year they overcame a raft of injuries in the first half of the season to repeat that feat and add a 12th VFL/AFL Premiership, demolishing the Giants in the Grand Final to the tune of 89 points.
-Entering 2020 they will be favourites to make it three in four years, and you can catch all the action when watching live on your TV or streaming matches to a mobile device.
+Last year they overcame a raft of injuries in the first half of the season to repeat that feat and add a 13th VFL/AFL Premiership, demolishing the Geelong in the Grand Finals.

 Richmond Tigers History and Preview